phonowell/genshin-impact-script/README.md

 - Diluc
 - Hu Tao
 - Lumine
-- Ningguang
 - Rosaria

 ## Configuration

+### Character data

+#### type-apr

+The type of appearance.
+Can be one of the following values.

+- 0 Does nothing, i.e. the game's default behavior
+- 1 Default value of script; Uses the corresponding E skill depending on the length of time the number key is pressed
+- 2 Uses E skill (tap)
+- 3 Uses E skill (long press)
+- 4 Uses Q skill

+### Function configuration

+Refer to the [function configuration](. /source/config.ini) for details.

-After editing and saving the configuration file, press `ctrl + f5` to make it work instantly.
+When finished editing, press `ctrl + f5` to take effect instantly.

 ## Note